callajona/connectFourRobot/OpenCV/ContourApproach/README.md

   - Largest contour = Board perimeter*
   - Smallest contours = noise
   - Middle contours = slots / larger noise
-- Truncate contour list to include middle contours**
-- Isolate slots with circulatory fitting.
-Only accept the most circular contours
+- Eliminate incorrect Contours
+  - Delete smallest and largest
+  - Delete contours outside of game border
+  - Delete non-circular contours
+  - Delete contours that are too close
-  - If all 42 circles found:
+- Check if 42 circles found
-    - Find centre coordinates
-    - Order the coordinates
-  - Else:
-    - Figure out where other circles should be (ICP algorithm)
+    - If too few: Figure out where other circles should be (ICP algorithm)
+    - Or iterative algorithm that shifts the range values based on distance to game***

+When 42 Circles Found:
+- Use fitting to find circle around contours - provides centre point
 - Detect colours within circles – Average of multiple points?
 - Obvious error check (colour on top of blank)

+## Distance Calculation
+- Find the length of the top of the board in the image (bounding Rectangle/ turning points of contour)
+- Compare to known length
+- Calculate focal length
+- Scale allowable area size range

 #### Next Questions
 - Has the game state changed?